sanfinity-Iot/openremote/Demo-Smart-Building.md

 The application includes a couple of services, not just convenient for the individual apartment user, but also for the service provider: scenes, scheduling, problem reporting, notification services, and health status.

-The basic set-up is part of the demo environment as well as the main branch (See [Get Started](https://openremote.io/get-started-manager/)).
+The basic set-up is part of the [online demo](https://demo.openremote.io) as well as the main branch (See [Get Started](https://openremote.io/get-started-manager/)).
 You can take it as a starting point for developing your own application.
 You can view the apartment user application in our [online demo](https://demo.openremote.io) using the credentials for apartment 1 (building / building).

 We have described the application here.
-We are addressing both types of users: the [Apartment User](#application-for-apartment-user), and the [Service Provider](#application-for-service-provider).
-Thirdly, we have described the structure of the [Smart Building in the Manager](#Smart-Building-in-the-Manager)
+We are addressing two types of users: the [Apartment User](#application-for-apartment-user), and the [Service Provider](#application-for-service-provider).
+Third, we have described the structure of the [Smart Building in the Manager](#Smart-Building-in-the-Manager)

 # Application for Apartment User